Skip To Main Content

 Despite the final score, Howard head coach Tori Tyson praised the fight shown by her team against one of the nation's top seeded programs.

-Despite the setback, Howard remains alive in the double-elimination NCAA Regional and will face the loser of Game 2 on Saturday, May 16 at 3:30 p.m. in an elimination game.
+Despite the setback, Howard remains alive and will face the loser between Arizona-Marshall Saturday (May 16) at 3:30 p.m., in an elimination game.

 For more information, visit the official Howard Athletics website www.hubison.com.